bao7uo/dp_crypto/README.md

 ## Overview

-This exploit attacks the vulnerable encryption to discover the dialog handler key for vulnerable versions of Telerik UI for ASP.NET AJAX, then provides an encrypted link which gives access to a file manager, and arbitrary file upload (e.g. web shell) if remote file permissions allow.
+This exploit attacks a weak encryption implementation to discover the dialog handler key for vulnerable versions of Telerik UI for ASP.NET AJAX, then provides an encrypted link which gives access to a file manager, and arbitrary file upload (e.g. web shell) if remote file permissions allow.
 Works up to and including version 2017.1.118.

 ![dp_crypto screenshot](images/upload2_screenshot.png)